ComaszTyrulik/CommonUtilities/README.md

 ### Building library on your own
 There are two ways to build the library on your own.
 CommonUtilities is based on the [`BasicCppSetup`](https://github.com/ComaszTyrulik/BasicCppSetup) which describes building process.
-You can find it [here]().
+You can find it [here](https://github.com/ComaszTyrulik/BasicCppSetup#installation).

 If however, you don't want to use the building scripts provided by the library, you are going to need:

-### Prerequisites
 #### [CMake](https://cmake.org/)
 Minimum required version is `3.16`.
 Make sure to add CMake to your `PATH`